-57. Subsection (bc) prohibits a third party from obtaining custody of a child ifin a situation in which the transfer of custody parent is prohibited in from transferring custody of the child by subsection (a).
-In doing so, it imposes a prohibition on the receiving person that is reciprocal in nature to the prohibition imposed on the transferring individual, i.e., the parent, guardian, or individual with whom a child has been placed for adoptionparent.
+5. Subsection (b) prohibits a third party from obtaining custody of a child if the transfer of custody is prohibited in subsection (a).
+In doing so, it imposes a prohibition on the receiving person that is reciprocal in nature to the prohibition imposed on the transferring individual, i.e., the parent, guardian, or individual with whom a child has been placed for adoption.

-Subsection (bc) also prohibits a person from acting as an intermediary in a child custody transfer if the transfer is prohibited by subsection (a).
-As defined in Section 201(2), an "intermediary" is a person who facilitates or assists either the transferee or transferor, or both, in accomplishing the custody transfer.
+Subsection (b) also prohibits a person from acting as an intermediary in a child custody transfer if the transfer is prohibited by subsection (a).
+As defined in Section 201(2), an intermediary is a person who facilitates or assists either the transferee or transferor, or both, in accomplishing the custody transfer.
 The intermediary need not receive compensation to violate this provision.